 - Pinch of salt

-In a large bowl with an electric mixer or the bowl of a stand mixer with the paddle attachment, beat the eggs with the sugar and vanilla until very light and fluffy (about 3 minutes. (**Make sure the melted butter is not hot when added to the batter or it will cook the eggs and make a lumpy batter!
+- In a large bowl with an electric mixer or the bowl of a stand mixer with the paddle attachment, beat the eggs with the sugar and vanilla until very light and fluffy ,about 3 minutes. (**Make sure the melted butter is not hot when added to the batter or it will cook the eggs and make a lumpy batter!
 If you feel the butter is still too warm, mix it with the cold milk to cool it further, then add to the batter.)
 Add the cooled, melted butter and the milk to the egg mixture and mix well to combine.

-Quarter the peeled apples and remove the core.
-Use a mandolin to slice each quarter into thin slices.
-Add the apple sliced to the batter regularly (don't wait until you've done them all or they will start to brown.
+- Quarter the peeled apples and remove the core.
+Use a mandolin to slice each apple quarter into thin slices.
+Add the apple slices to the batter as you go regularly (don't wait until you've done them all or they will start to brown.
 Push the apples into the batter so they are covered).
 Reserve the last handful of apple slices to scatter on top of the batter.

 - Gently stir the apples in the batter to ensure all apples are well coated.
 Pour the apple mixture into the prepared springform pan and then scatter the reserved apple slices randomly over-top. *Adjust any apples that may be sticking up into a someone flat surface, as apples sticking up higher have a tendency to over-brown.

 - Place the springform pan on a baking sheet (in case of leaks) and bake in preheated oven for 30-35 minutes, or until set.
 If desired, you can turn on the broiler for a minute to brown up the top of the cake.